SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-09-rethinking-npis.md

 Broadly speaking, we agree here at Chez Weekend.
 We're a little leery of dropping NPIs, since they _do_ stop needless deaths.
-The counter-argument is that people don't like masks (with which we agree) and that masking causes psychological damage (which we don't really see).
-Still, Leonhardt shows us data that says vaccination and boosting are important, and now masking is less so.
+The counter-argument is that people don't like masks (with which we agree) and that masking causes psychological damage (with which we don't don't really agree).
+Still, Leonhardt shows us data that says vaccination and boosting are important, and but masking is now less so.

+Until the next variant.

 ![Historical photo of 1918 flue pandemic masks in Mill Valley, CA, USA]({{ site.baseurl }}/images/2021-10-30-partisan-covid-deaths-mill-valley.jpg "Historical photo of 1918 flue pandemic masks in Mill Valley, CA, USA")